 The benefits of a collaborative divorce can be immense.

-The more complicated your divorce, the more costly you can expect the collaboration process to be (based on your requirements for outside professionals and for more careful analysis overall), but it is almost certain to be less costly than going to court.
+The more complicated your divorce, the more costly you can expect the collaboration process to be (based on your requirements for outside professionals and more careful analysis overall), but pursuing a collaborative divorce is almost certain to be less costly than going to court.

 Divorce is hard on everyone, but if you and your divorcing spouse are at each other’s throats, your kids could be paying the steepest price.